eduNEXT/tvm/.github/pull_request_template.md

 - Which user roles will this change impact?
 Common user roles are "Learner", "Course Author", "Developer", and "Operator".
 - Include screenshots for changes to the UI (ideally, both "before" and "after" screenshots, if applicable).
 - Provide links to the description of corresponding configuration changes.
-Remember to correctly annotate these changes.
+Remember to annotate these changes correctly.

 ## Testing instructions